-Fats, another name for lipids, are made up of fatty acid hydrocarbons that are used by the body in various ways: for energy, hormones, organ function, nerve structure and neurotransmitters, and emotional and mental health.
+Fats, another name for lipids, are nutrients that are made up of fatty acid hydrocarbons which are used by the body in various ways: for energy, hormones, organ function, nerve structure and neurotransmitters, and emotional and mental health.
 Fat has 9 calories of energy per gram which requires twice the amount of oxidation compared to carbohydrates and protein.

 The body can make fat from carbohydrates and/or protein except for three types of fat known as essential fatty acids (EFA) which have an essential role in fat metabolism and the functioning of many systems, organs, glands, and tissues in the body.

 Cholesterol is a unique type of fat, within the sterol classification, with a broad range of functions in the human body.

 Triglycerides are the primary components of fats and oils found in animals and plants have a structure of one glycerol linked by ester chains to three fatty acid hydrocarbon chains.
 Fatty acids come in chains denoted by their length, saturation with hydrogen, and location of the first double bond.

 A fatty acid chain is as long as the number of carbon atoms; for example, C8 is 8 carbon atoms within the fatty acid chain.